n-riesco/ijavascript/doc/install.md

 conda install nodejs jupyter
 ```

-For `conda` version 4.5.4. and version 1.0.0 of the `jupyter` conda package, the location of Jupyter in the new virtual environment will be `<new virtual environment's path>/etc/jupyter`.
+For `conda` version 4.5.4. and version 1.0.0 of the `jupyter` conda package, the location of Jupyter in the new virtual environment will be `$CONDA_PREFIX/etc/jupyter`.
 This motivates the following commands:

 ```
 cd $CONDA_PREFIX/etc